onep1xel/TheAccessAgency/content/work/_index.md

   layout: horizontal # horizontal vertical
   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
   image: images/work/thumbnail-work-Ability-Fest-700x700.jpg
-  alt: a picture of the stage at an outdoor music festival.
-In the foreground is a raised platform with wheelchair users watching the gig.
+  alt: an outdoor stage at a music festival.
+In the foreground is a raised platform with wheelchair users watching the gig under blue sky
   youtube: #5gqEJT1lxgk
   vimeo: #771124484
   superheading: Visit Melbourne | Ability Fest